DouglasUrner/Writings/cs-and-society/too-many-useful-things.md

 * There could be a higher level of accountability.

 But the outcomes would not be equivalent:
 * Work would shift -- coders and IT types would replace amarillos.
+This point is hard to underestimate, the entry bar for the job of amarillo is probably quite low.
+Still the ceiling is high and there is likely much to learn, both about the process in general and about the specifics of the place and time.
+I imagine the job is engaging and one can grow in it.
+An amarillo probably has stature in the community.
+There is a need for a lot of amarillos.
 * The punto amarillo would now be an empty place.
 * The app might not have the insight or flexibility of a human.
 * Travel would be more throughly and easily surveilled.